Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/deep-learning-super-sampling-in-hdrp.md

 ### Mip bias in DLSS

-To enable automatic mip bias correction when DLSS is enabled, enable the checkbox **Use Mip Bias** in the [HDRP Asset](HDRO-Asset.md).
+To enable automatic mip bias correction when you enable DLSS, open the [HDRP Asset](HDRP-Asset.md) and enable the **Use Mip Bias** checkbox.

-If a specific custom mip bias is desired for a texture, the following custom function node can be created with the following body:
+If you need a specific custom mip bias for a Texture, create a custom sampler that samples from TextureInput, SamplerInput, UV, and MipBias.
+To do this, enter the following script into the Node Settings ' Body field.
+The images below display this example:

 ```glsl
 Out = SAMPLE_TEXTURE2D_BIAS(TextureInput, SamplerInput, UV, MipBias);